rosswf/rossw-blog/content/Linux/home-to-zfs.md

 Tags: zfs, linux, ubuntu, sysadmin
 Summary: Moving /home to take advantage of ZFS the benefits of ZFS.
 Compression and snapshot backups.
 Slug: home-to-zfs
+Description: Moving /home to take advantage of ZFS the benefits of ZFS.
+Compression and snapshot backups.
 Status: draft

 Currently on my main desktop machine my `/home` directory resides on a separate SSD with an ext4 filesystem.